nateslagter/EstateVault/Documentation/Deployment.md

 # Deployment
 ## Database
 - Postgres is used to store all of our user information.
-- Through PostgreSQL installer[https://www.postgresql.org/download/], download PostGreSQL server, stack builder, and pgadmin 4.
+- Through [PostgreSQL installer](https://www.postgresql.org/download/), download PostGreSQL server, stack builder, and pgadmin 4.
 (Process is simpler if during installation you use defaults like postgres for username and 5432 for port.)
 - In stack builder, select PostgreSQL server, open the Database Drivers tab, and install npgsql.
 - Using the pgadmin 4 gui, drop down the server tab, then drop down postgresql 15, and right click the "Databases" tab and create a new database and name it "estatevaultdb" using the "database" field.
 Then, right click on it > restore.
 Then, for "filename", navigate to `bsu.estatevault/API/EstateVaultDB/dbb.sql` and select to automatically create and populate schema.
 ## Server
 AS OF THIS ITERATION, THE DATABASE CANNOT BE LINKED TO VISUAL STUDIO ON MAC
-- Running the backend server is done through the Visual Studio community[https://visualstudio.microsoft.com/].
+- Running the backend server is done through the [Visual Studio Community](https://visualstudio.microsoft.com/).
 - When VS is downloaded, click the button to open solution.
 - The file you are looking for is `bsu.estatevault/API/EstateVaultAPI/EstateVaultAPI.csproj`.
 - Once this opens, navigate to `bsu.estatevault/API/EstateVaultAPI/Repos/UserRepo.cs` and on line 11, change the `Password=~~~~~` to `Password=[your postgres password]`.